Lei-Zhong/Lei-Zhong.github.io/blog/_posts/2024-09-08-Environment-Artist.md

 ---
 layout: post
-title: Environment Art
+title: Environment Artist
 image:
   path: /img/test3.jpg
 description: >
-  A Landscape and a map for game.
+  A Landscape and a map for games.
 sitemap: false
 ---